logzio/logz-docs/_source/logzio_collections/_tracing-sources/java-otel-auto.md

 **logzio-otel-traces** allows you to ship traces from your Kubernetes cluster to Logz.io with the OpenTelemetry collector.

 <!-- info-box-start:info -->
 This chart is a fork of the [opentelemtry-collector](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) Helm chart.
+The main repository for Logz.io helm charts are [logzio-helm](https://github.com/logzio/logzio-helm).
 {:.info-box.note}
 <!-- info-box-end -->